RphWbr/visiannot/doc/source/userguide-toolspyqtgraph.rst

-.. _toolspyqtgraph:
+.. _pyqtgraphoverlayer:

 ==========================
-User guide: ToolsPyqtgraph
+User guide: pyqtgraphoverlayer
 ==========================

-See :ref:`sec-toolspyqt` for details about window creation.
+See :ref:`sec-pyqtoverlayer` for details about window creation.

 Basic 2D plot
 =============

 Here is an example for basic 2D plot::

-	from visiannot.tools.ToolsPyQt import createWindow, infiniteLoopDisplay
+	from visiannot.tools.pyqtoverlayer import createWindow, infiniteLoopDisplay
-	from visiannot.tools import ToolsPyqtgraph
+	from visiannot.tools import pyqtgraphoverlayer
 	import numpy as np

 	###################